 Climate Beneficial™ Wool Sponges in Cream

-Use wool sponges to do the dishes, to wash your face & body, or to clean surfaces.
-Clean and durable, these sponges do not get gross or smelly and last for a long time.
+Use wool sponges to do the dishes, wash your face & body, or clean surfaces.
+Clean and durable, these sponges do not get gross or smelly and last long.
 Organic wool is naturally antimicrobial, antifungal, and fully compostable.

 How to Wash: Rinse with warm water, squeeze out, and lay flat to dry.
 Use soap for stains.
 Do NOT put them in the laundry machine, or they will warp.
 Sun is a natural sanitizer of wool.
 These sponges are made of wool and thus will shrink with initial use.
-Please DO NOT CUT THEM, they will shrink down to the size of a regular sponge, and get a bit more scrubby over time.
+Please DO NOT CUT THEM, they will shrink to the size of a regular sponge and get a bit more scrubby over time.
 How long do they last?
 Most people report between 6 months to a year.

-Wool sourced from Ferndale Farms in Ferndale, CA. This wool comes from well-tended sheep raised in Northern CA, benefiting the landscape, climate, and local economy.
-You can find out more about the ranchers, Jill Hackett and her family, and their animals online and on Instagram: @humboldtherder http://www.ferndalefarms.com/
+Wool is sourced from Ferndale Farms in Ferndale, CA. This wool comes from well-tended sheep raised in Northern CA, benefiting the landscape, climate, and local economy.
+You can find out more about the ranchers, Jill Hackett, her family, and their animals online and on Instagram: @humboldtherder http://www.ferndalefarms.com/.

-Climate BeneficialTM is verification by Fibershed (501c3 nonprofit), confirming that the fiber is grown on a farm or ranch operating under, and actively implementing, a Carbon Farm Plan.
+Climate BeneficialTM is verified by Fibershed (501c3 nonprofit), confirming that the fiber is grown on a farm or ranch operating under and actively implementing a Carbon Farm Plan.
 These plans are specific documents created between the farm or ranch and a third-party biologist, usually through a local Resource Conservation District (RCD) or Natural Resources Conservation Service (NRCS) office.